Hibiki1701QCA/1701QCA-Assessment1/experiments/experiments.md

 Something new to me was the "absolute of" block and the "acceleration" block.
 I think the "absolute of" block is supposed to detect the movement of the pin P0 and the "acceleration (mg)''y" block spins the fan at maximum speed when tilt upright.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as a toy.